jonathancaevans/BoardBot/README.md

 # BoardGAN

-BoardGAN is a deep convolutional generative adversarial network that generates routes on climbing training boards.
+BoardGAN is a deep convolutional generative adversarial network that generates novel climbing routes for climbing training boards.
+BoardGAN is the first use case of a GAN for human interactive spatial data represented in an image like format.
 It has a live web version where model inference can be run via Flask, React, and Tensorflow.js.
 Generated routes are automatically pushed to their corresponding IOS/Android apps for climbers to use for training.
 It currently supports and is trained on the 12x12 kilterboard.
+The website is built on React and flask and features integration with the Kilterboard app which supports a live climbing experience with BoardGAN's output.
 Upcoming features include a conditional model that supports difficulty and climbing angle adjustment, word embedding into latent space for descriptive natural language processed routes, and support for different board configurations and brands.

 ### --- Before Starting ---